iExecBlockchainComputing/iexec-voucher-contracts/README.md

 - Add network configuration to Hardhat config file.
 - Specify the correct evm version in the compiler config ('berlin', 'paris', ...).
+- Clean and re-compile contracts.
+- Use the following commands:

 ```
 $ npx hardhat verify --network <name> <voucherImplAddress>